pridhigupta/Job-Listing-Website/README.md

 ***JOB LISTING WEBSITE***

-Developed a visually appealing job listing platform named **JOBEX** with easy-to-use features, ensuring smooth navigation and compatibility across different web browsers.
+Developed a visually appealing job listing platform using HTML and CSS, named **JOBEX**.
+The site features a clean and intuitive interface, ensuring smooth navigation for users.
+Implemented cross-browser compatibility to provide a consistent experience across different web browsers, and optimized the design for responsiveness, allowing seamless access on web browsers.